Workspace¶

 There are four registration layers (low → high priority):

-projectGlobalSkillsDir(Path)— project global, e.g.~/.agentscope/skills/skillRepository(...)— marketplace backends (Git / Nacos / MySQL / classpath)workspace/skills/— workspace shared<userId>/skills/— per-user (overrides all above)
+projectGlobalSkillsDir(Path)— project global, e.g.~/.agentscope/skills/skillRepository(...)— marketplace stores (Git / Nacos / MySQL / classpath)workspace/skills/— workspace shared<userId>/skills/— per-user (overrides all above)

 Unique skills at a lower layer remain visible; same-name skills are shadowed by the higher layer.
 Each turn, DynamicSkillMiddleware re-merges and renders an <available_skills> block (name + description only) into the system prompt.
 The agent calls load_skill_through_path to pull full details when relevant.
 Full mechanics in Skills.